5 Reasons Why Most Businesses Don’t Have An Email Marketing Campaign

 Many email sequence types are similar but have a few small differences.

-4. You Have to Have Time to Type The Emails
+4. You Have to Have Time to Research Type, and Edit the Emails

 After all that prep, now you can start writing the emails.